jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 Hello!
 This will be a starting guide.
 I will walk through the steps needed to complete the next item in the sequence.
 If you follow along, you too can create these things.

-I'm stealing some stuff from here: https://github.com/gmaentz/terraform_training/
+I'm using some stuff from here: https://github.com/gmaentz/terraform_training/ I'm also using some stuff from here: https://blog.gruntwork.io/

 ## Set up your editor and environment

 Estimated Duration: 20 minutes

 You will need a few things installed and a few pieces of information to get started.
-Your instructor will provide any necessary information (accounts, addresses, etc).
+Your instructor will provide any necessary information (accounts/logins, servers/addresses, etc).
 You'll need to be able edit files and run commands on your machine.
 This section details a simple way to set up your environment, however you can always do things differently.
-Follow these steps below to connect to your SSH account within VSCode.
+Follow the steps below to connect to your SSH account within VSCode.

 ### Visual Studio Code